MicrosoftDocs/azure-docs/articles/aks/concepts-network.md

 * You can connect to and expose applications internally or externally.
 * You can build highly available applications by load balancing your applications.
 * You can restrict the flow of network traffic into or between pods and nodes to improve security.
-* You can configure ingress traffic for SSL/TLS termination or routing of multiple components for your more complex applications.
+* You can configure Ingress traffic for SSL/TLS termination or routing of multiple components for your more complex applications.

 This article introduces the core concepts that provide networking to your applications in AKS: